cognitoforms/frontend-exercise/readme.md

-# Cognito Forms Frontend Developer Exercise
+# Cognito Forms Technical Exercise

 Your task will be to implement the `Quiz.vue` component.
 This component should provide a user interface based on the following description: